Libera-Chat/libera-chat.github.io/content/_guides/webchat.md

 If you wish for your new visitors to have a different pre-filled nick then you can replace `Guest` in the URLs with the prefix of your choice.

 Keep in mind that webchat visitors frequently don’t have accounts.
 Often it's their first time on IRC.
 If your channel has set the `+r` mode, then they will not be able to join.
+If the `+R` mode or `+q $~a` is used, then they will not be able to speak.
-You may need to reconsider the use of `+r`.
+You may need to reconsider the use of these modes.
 While it is a good idea to [advise users to register](/guides/registration), if this is required it will discourage some users.
+If you need to require registration to participate in the channel, then channel mode `+R` is the least-discouraging way to do so.

 ### Kiwiirc